 Considering the purpose and need for action outlined in Chapter 1, the goal of this proposed action is to direct the trajectory of severely burned areas toward forest recovery, or in other words, plant sequoia and mixed conifer seedlings at sufficient densities to increase the likelihood that forests are restored to their pre-fire composition in the long term, avoid type conversion of these forests to shrub-dominated communities, and reduce the potential for high severity fire cycles to impact remaining sequoias adjacent to severely burned patches of affected groves.
-With this in mind, in areas where 1) there are large contiguous patches of high severity fire effects, 2) where the area is more than typical seed dispersal distances from a live, reproductive sequoia, 3) where the estimated mean density of natural regeneration does not have a 90% probability of aligning
+Based on evaluation of site specific climate, use of other recommendations from published literature (North

-10 The boundary between Garfield and Dillonwood groves has historically been inconsistently defined and was mapped in a manner that did not consider ecological conditions-e.g. slope and aspect, relationship to landscape topography, etc. For the purposes of this Environmental Assessment, the portions of the Garfield grove occuring in the same drainage as Dillonwood, and therefore sharing the same ecological conditions as Dillonwood, are considered part of the Dillonwood grove.
+&lt;sup>10 The boundary between Garfield and Dillonwood groves has historically been inconsistently defined and was mapped in a manner that did not consider ecological conditions-e.g. slope and aspect, relationship to landscape topography, etc. For the purposes of this Environmental Assessment, the portions of the Garfield grove occurring in the same drainage as Dillonwood, and therefore sharing the same ecological conditions as Dillonwood, are considered part of the Dillonwood grove.

-Re-establish Tree Seedlings in Severely Burned Giant Sequoia Groves and Adjacent Fisher Habitat Chapter 2: Alternatives Page 19 of 84 with post-fire reference densities (consistent with a stable, self-sustaining sequoia grove) and 4) where climate assessments indicate the area is likely to support a forest into the future, the NPS would plant 100 to 400 total seedlings per acre.
+et al. 2019; York et al. 2012; York et al. 2020), and technical reports (Stewart 2020), the NPS is proposing to plant-With this in mind, in areas where 1) there are large contiguous patches of high severity fire effects, 2) where the area is more than typical seed dispersal distances from a live, reproductive sequoia, 3) where the estimated mean modeled median density of natural regeneration does not meet the does not have a 90% probability of aligning with post-fire reference densities (consistent with a stable, self-sustaining sequoia grove) and 4) where climate assessments indicate the area is likely to support a forest into the future, the NPS would plant 100 to 400 total seedlings per acre in areas where intervention is determined to be necessary following the assessments under the decision tree outlined below.
 These densities would be refined within site specific planting plans as planting densities would be generally based on USFS technical guidance and may be reduced or increased in areas depending on likelihood of reburning within a decade (indicating an increase in planting density was necessary), current and future drought stress (indicating a reduced planting density was necessary), and other site-specific factors such as slope, aspect, etc. The mix of species and their proportions of the total planted would depend on site characteristics, forest community structure before wildfire, and the availability of seed for each species (see further discussion on planting plans in Appendix F).
 Additionally, the NPS would not plant additional trees in sub-areas of the potential action areas where there may be high levels of natural regeneration, as evaluated in the field by an agency restoration ecologist.
-(Although natural regeneration levels may not meet the threshold for planting, there are likely patches of dense, healthy sequoia seedlings that would be avoided during planting activities.)
+(Although natural regeneration levels may not meet the threshold for planting, there are likely patches of dense, healthy seguoia seedlings that would be avoided during planting activities.)